bullet-db/bullet-db.github.io/docs/quick-start.md

           ...
 ```

-This command launches the jar (an uber or "fat" jar) containing the custom spout code and all dependencies you built in Step 5.
+This command launches the jar (an uber or "fat" jar) containing the custom spout code and all dependencies you copied in Step 5.
 We pass the name of your spout class with ```--bullet-spout com.yahoo.bullet.storm.examples.RandomSpout``` to the Bullet main class ```com.yahoo.bullet.Topology``` with two arguments ```--bullet-spout-arg 20``` and ```--bullet-spout-arg 101```.
-The first argument tells the Spout to generate at most 20 tuples in a period and the second argument says a period is 101 ms long.
+The first argument tells the Spout to generate at most 20 tuples (records) in a period and the second argument says a period is 101 ms long.

 The settings defined by ```--bullet-conf bullet_settings.yaml``` and the arguments here run all components in the topology with a parallelism of 1.
-So there will be one spout that is producing ~200 tuples per second.
+So there will be one spout that is producing ~200 rps.

 !!! note "I thought you said hundreds of thousands of records..."

-    200 tuples/s is not Big Data by any stretch of the imagination but this Quick Start is running everything on one machine and is meant to introduce you to what Bullet does.
-In practice, you would scale and run your components to accommodate for your data volume and querying needs.
+    200 records is not Big Data by any stretch of the imagination but this Quick Start is running everything on one machine and is meant to introduce you to what Bullet does.
+In practice, you would scale and run your components with CPU and memory configurations to accommodate for your data volume and querying needs.

 Let's look at the [custom spout code](https://github.com/yahoo/bullet-docs/blob/master/examples/storm/src/main/java/com/yahoo/bullet/storm/examples/RandomSpout.java) that generates the data.